 We can learn to be happy by challenging our dysfunctional thinking patterns and habits.
 We can learn to be happy by nurturing gratitude—even for the smallest and most ordinary things.
 We can learn to be happy by choosing to hope and believe.
 And we can learn to be happy by simply waiting out the temporary darkness, knowing that there’s light on the other side.

 Remember, that hope you can see isn’t hope.
 But if you hope for what you cannot see quite yet, you wait for it with endurance.

-When we have the courage to step out on the Milky Way, when we just keep persevering through the rubble choosing to believe we can pass through that asteroid belt, then we find the rhythm of the stars, and the view from up there is amazing!
+When we have the courage to step out on the Milky Way—when we just keep persevering through the rubble choosing to believe that we can pass through the asteroid belt—then we find the rhythm of the stars, and the view from up there is amazing!